 A number of factors may be responsible for your boiler to leak water.
 The exact cause can only be determined when it is clear where the water is leaking from.
 Leaks usually cause broken internal components like a pressure valve and a pump seal.
 Pressure valves usually get defected when your boiler pressure is excessively high.
 When a boiler leaks around the tank or pipes, corrosion is the reason although in some cases it also happens because of the improper fitting.

 In any case, you should never try fixing any boiler leakage issue yourself.
-Always rely on a qualified Gas Safe registered engineer for it.
+Always rely on a qualified well trained engineer for it.

 Pilot light goes off

 A tiny blue flame that lights up the burner is called the pilot light.
 When this light goes out, there must be broken thermocouple that stops the gas supply.
 Else, it can be a draught or a build-up deposited around the light.
 You can try to fix this problem yourself.
 First try to ensure the gas supply to the boiler system is alright.
 In case you find out that even when the gas stopcock is on the boiler receives no gas supply or none of the gas appliances is functioning properly – contact the gas supplier.
 If your attempt doesn’t click, get a well trained engineer to solve the problem.

 Low pressure in the boiler

 Taking a look at the in-built pressure gauge is all you’ve to do to check the boiler pressure, suggests a mechanic dealing in thermostat & central heating controls.
 If the reading shows below 1, you have an issue with boiler pressure that may affect the central heating system in your home.
 The reasons behind the problem include the following: